zkneupper/Instacart-Prediction-Capstone/reports/Milestone-Report.md

 ##### The Index

 We created a list of unique pairs of users and products from the `prior` set of orders.
 We gave this list the label "`up_pair`" for "user-product pair".
-This list list was used as a unique index of our final data table.
+This list was used as a unique index of our final data table.

 ##### The Target